sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 __Please upgrade directly to 3.34.2.__

+A bug in our 3.34 and 3.34.1 release causes some repositories from older Sourcegraph versions to not appear in search results due to a database change.

 *How smooth was this upgrade process for you?
 You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.33).*

 ## 3.32 -> 3.33